andreabenini/FatBottomedBoard/badassmouse/README.md

 # BadAssMouse (BAM!)
 Ben's custom made mouse.
 Thinked, engineered and built as a perfect companion for this awesome keyboard.
-Huge footprint but light for fast movements, ergonomic and perfectly modeled on my right hand.
+Huge footprint but light for fast movements, modeled for covering my right hand entirely.

 ![project logo](logo.png)